SkoolNotes/Taproot/2020BIO101/KBBIO101GeneExpression.md

 	 - How much of the protein is created once the RNA is received is also a factor
 	 - RNA can be interpreted in different ways with different things being introns and others being exons
 		 - This allows for the creation of multiple proteins from the same strand of RNA
+ - RNA splicing is critical since it allows a lot of information to be fit on a single strand of RNA
  -